pyeventsourcing/kurrentdbclient/README.md

 The optional `private_key` and `certificate_chain` arguments are both either a Python `str` or a Python `bytes` object.
 These arguments may be used to authenticate the client to the server.
-It is necessary to provide correct values for these arguments when connecting to a "secure" server that is running the commercial edition of EventStoreDB with the User Certificates plugin enabled.
+It is necessary to provide correct values for these arguments when connecting to a "secure" server that is running the commercial edition of KurrentDB with the User Certificates plugin enabled.
 The value of `private_key` should be the X.509 user certificate's private key in PEM format.
 The value of `certificate_chain` should be the X.509 user certificate itself in PEM format.
 The values of these arguments are passed